Mo Brooks: 2017 congressional baseball shooting

-Health care
+Healthcare

 Brooks opposes the Patient Protection and Affordable Care Act (also known as Obamacare) and has said that the committee that passed it did not understand it.
 He signed the Club for Growth's "Repeal-It!" pledge that stated that upon his election to Congress he would "sponsor and support legislation to repeal any federal health care takeover passed in 2010, and replace it with real reforms that lower health care costs without growing government".
 He was also endorsed by the website Defundit.org for his stance on Obamacare.
 Brooks co-sponsored H.R.
 127, which would have removed all funding from the Patient Protection and Affordable Care Act, the Health Care and Education Reconciliation Act of 2010, and any amendments made by either act.

 In March 2017, Brooks said that he would not vote for the American Health Care Act, the GOP's initial plan to replace the Affordable Care Act.
 He said, "I will vote against the American Health Care Act because it has more bad policy than any bill I have ever faced".
 But on May 4, 2017, Brooks voted for the American Health Care Act, which would repeal the Affordable Care Act.

 In an interview with CNN's Jake Tapper, Brooks controversially argued that the AHCA "will allow insurance companies to require people who have higher health care costs to contribute more to the insurance pool.
 That helps offset all these costs, thereby reducing the cost to those people who lead good lives, they're healthy, they've done the things to keep their bodies healthy.
 And right now, those are the people—who've done things the right way—that are seeing their costs skyrocketing".

 After Congress failed to repeal the Affordable Care Act, Brooks said, "we have Republicans who do not want to repeal Obamacare.
 They may have campaigned that way, they may have voted that way a couple of years ago when it didn't make any difference".

 According to a survey by the Christian Coalition, Brooks also opposes government-run health care.
 He voted yes on repealing the Prevention and Public Health Fund in the Patient Protection and Affordable Care Act.